Theertha-R/Echo-Effect/README.md

-# Smart Footwear for women safety
+# Smart  for women safety
 ## An innovative approach to women safety.

 ### Team name: Echo-Effect